natalia-sampaio/injective-blog/README.md

 -   **Webhooks available**, allowing seamless content updates.
 -   A wealth of **official documentation** makes it easy to learn, integrate and upgrade.

+## Personal Opinions

+-   Sanity: Learning Sanity was a smooth experience.
+There’s plenty of good documentation, and I never felt stuck.
+The most challenging part was embedding a YouTube video within the body of a post, but overall, it was an intuitive platform to work with.

+-   Nuxt.js: Straightforward and fast.
+It made development efficient without unnecessary complexity.

+-   Tailwind CSS: As easy as breathing.
+The utility-first approach makes styling quick and effortless.

+-   Nuxt UI: This was my first time using Nuxt UI, and it was easy to pick up.
+It’s fast, has great performance, and provides solid accessibility features.

+-   Composition API: Very easy, especially since I’m already used to it.
+It feels natural to work with.

+-   TypeScript: No issues at all.
+I’m very familiar with it, so using it was seamless.

+-   Netlify: Working with Netlify was a bit tricky at first, but after overcoming some initial hurdles, I now feel confident using the platform.
+One of the main challenges I faced was with the publish directory—I initially left it unset, assuming Netlify would automatically resolve it to `.output`, Nuxt's default build folder.
+However, Netlify requires this to be explicitly set to `dist` for the deployment to work correctly.
+Once I made that adjustment, the JavaScript files loaded properly in production.

 ---

 ## Nuxt Minimal Starter